How Strong Is Paracord Really?

 Static Force vs. Dynamic Force

-When trying to figure out how strong paracord is, it is important that you realize paracord strength ratings are based on static force.
+When figuring out how strong paracord is, you must realize paracord strength ratings are based on static force.
 Static force is a load that does not change size, position, or direction.
 By contrast, dynamic force is a load that does move and will pull on the paracord.

 For example, let’s say that you use paracord to hang a hammock.
-If you lie still in the hammock, the paracord is under static force.
-If you start swinging around in the hammock (or shift your weight, get in/out of the hammock…), the paracord is under dynamic force.
+The paracord is under static force if you lie still in the hammock.
+The paracord is under dynamic force if you start swinging around in the hammock (or shift your weight, get in/out of the hammock…).

 Aside from things like knife handle wrappings, most uses for paracord involve dynamic force.
-Even things like tying a tarp shelter with paracord involve dynamic force: the wind blowing on the tarp will exert dynamic force on the paracord holding it.
+Even something like tying a tarp shelter with paracord applies dynamic force: the wind blowing on the tarp will exert dynamic force on the paracord.

 How Much Dynamic Force Does an Object Exert?

-An object in movement can exert a huge amount of force.
+An object in movement can exert a tremendous amount of force.
 A 160lb person, for example, will exert this much force during a fall:

 Unless you are great at physics, it is very difficult to calculate how much force an object will exert (here’s the basic math behind it).
-Because of this, some brands list “working load” of their rope to indicate its strength.
+Because of this, some brands list their rope’s “working load” to indicate its strength.

 Working Load of Paracord

-Working load is the maximum amount of weight that should ever be applied to paracord.
+Working load is the maximum weight that should ever be applied to paracord.
 The working load is always much lower than the strength.
 With paracord, the maximum working load is usually around 20% of the strength.
-For 550 paracord, this means a maximum working load of 110lbs.
+For 550 paracord, this means a maximum working load of 110 lbs.

 *Note that the working load still doesn’t account for dynamic force: 550 paracord will hold a 100lb cast iron cauldron.
 But the cord might break the moment that cauldron starts swinging around!

-The Navy has a very detailed course chapter about calculating material strength which you can get here.
+The Navy has a detailed course chapter about calculating material strength, which you can get here.

 Other Things That Affect Paracord Strength